Locally Weighted Ensemble Clustering: Related Work

-The median partition based approaches \cite{cristofor02,topchy05,franek13_pr} formulate the ensemble clustering problem into an optimization problem, which aims to find a median partition (or clustering) by maximizing the similarity between this clustering and the multiple base clusterings.
+The median partition based approaches \cite{cristofor02,topchy05,franek13_pr,huang15_ecfg} formulate the ensemble clustering problem into an optimization problem, which aims to find a median partition (or clustering) by maximizing the similarity between this clustering and the multiple base clusterings.
 The median partition problem is NP-hard \cite{topchy05}.
 Finding the globally optimal solution in the huge space of all possible clusterings is computationally infeasible for large datasets.
 Cristofor and Simovici \cite{cristofor02} proposed to obtain an approximate solution using the genetic algorithm, where clusterings are treated as chromosomes.
 Topchy et al. \cite{topchy05} cast the median partition problem into a maximum likelihood problem and approximately solve it by the EM algorithm.
 Franek and Jiang \cite{franek13_pr} cast the median partition problem into an Euclidean median problem by clustering embedding in vector spaces.
-The median vector is found by the Weiszfeld algorithm \cite{Weiszfeld09} and then transformed into a clustering again, which is treated as the consensus clustering.
+Huang et al. \cite{huang15_ecfg} formulated the median partition problem into a binary linear programming problem and obtained an approximate solution by means of the factor graph theory.